 - 1 tsp Herbs de Provence

 Preheat oven to 275.

-Dr. Landerholm made this Coconut flour zucchini bread for our office and it was a big hit!
+This zucchini bread was made for our office and it was a big hit!

 - 1 cup zucchini, shredded